The Power BI service, gateway connection

 To understand the Power BI gateway, you first need to understand how Microsoft has structured its vendor hosted Power BI service (app.powerbi.com).
 Instead of installing application servers locally or installing an application on a server running in the cloud, Power BI service is fully managed and hosted by Microsoft on its Azure cloud stack.

 This architecture means that any published report that needs access to data on your local or corporate network will need a way to securely access that information.
-And this is where Power BI gateway comes in.
+This is where Power BI gateway comes in.

 Power BI gateway enables Power BI service to securely reach back into your network for data to display in Power BI service.